RudolfGeosits/MSP430-Emulator/README.md

   The project goal is to emulate all peripherals and devices on the TIMSP430 Launchpad starter kit, to be able to run all firmware that would run on the physical device and test hardware inputs like UART or some of the other digital ports via programmable means.
   Then moving on to a more device agnostic end game.
-We would like to develop a web interface for remote debugging as well.
+The C program is basically a server while the user interface is accessed through the browser.
+This will be put online soon.

   Ultimately, we would like to develop a simple and configurable framework that can handle many architectures.
   If you think this sounds fun, please feel free to contribute!
 (TODO list below!)
 Also, we would like to hear from you!